JCSes/JCS.github.io/index.md

 His change in personality rather comes off as forced, many fans view **Naughty Dog's** decision in changing _Joel's_ character as an unfair way to perfectly fit within the plot of the story.
 If it would have gone on a more realistic and fair route then _Joel_ would have avoided the mistakes he made, thus, prevented his death.

 And seeing that _Joel_ has died, fans were suppose to accept the fact that relationship of _Joel_ and _Ellie_ would be discontinued.
 That instead, most of _Joel’s_ appearances and interactions with _Ellie_ will mostly be only limited to flashbacks from thereon.
-Which is really daunting and is a contrast to the original plot of **The Last of Us** which moreover focuses on their relationship as a figurative family, as a father and daughter.
+Which is really daunting and is an exact contrast to the original plot of **The Last of Us** which moreover focuses on their relationship as a figurative family, as a father and daughter.

 ## The Ending Controversy